Orica: Financial performance

 Orica's revenue in 2016 was AUD$5.1 billion and statutory net profit after tax (NPAT) attributable to the shareholders of Orica for the full year ended 30 September 2016 was $343 million.

 Sustainability

-Orica is a member of the Dow Jones Sustainability Index (DJSI), the Australian SAM Sustainability Index (AuSSI) and the FTSE4Good Index.
+Orica is a member of the Dow Jones Sustainability Index, the Australian SAM Sustainability Index (AuSSI) and the FTSE4Good Index.
 These Indexes provide a benchmark for the performance of investments in sustainable companies and funds.
 Orica releases an annual Sustainability Report that outlines performance against key sustainability metrics.

-In 2014, Orica was identified as a global leader in Natural Capital Decoupling, which shows the ability of organisations to 'decouple' financial growth from environmental impact, by increasing revenue whilst decreasing their absolute impact.
+In 2014, Orica was identified as a global leader in natural capital decoupling, which shows the ability of organisations to "decouple" financial growth from environmental impact, by increasing revenue whilst decreasing their absolute impact.

 Markets/industries

 Orica operates across the following markets and industries: